GalaChain/sdk/docs/from-zero-to-deployment.md

 Among others, you will find the following directories:
 - `src` - the source code of your chaincode,
 - `e2e` - end-to-end tests for your chaincode,
-- `keys` - keys that are required for deployment.
+- `keys` - keys that are required for calling our managed infrastructure.

+Additionally, init command creates private keys for the chaincode admin and developer in your home directory at `~/.gc-keys/<chaincode-name>`, where `<chaincode-name>` consists of `gc-` prefix and eth address calculated from chaincode admin public key.

 ## 3. Update the contract (optional)